-Reproduction studies have been performed in rats and rabbits at doses up to 14 and 19 times the human dose, respectively, based on body surface area comparisons and revealed no evidence of impaired fertility or harm to the fetus associated with tenofovir.
-There were also no effects on fertility, mating performance, or early embryonic development when tenofovir was administered to male rats (600 mg/kg/day; equivalent to 10 times the human dose based on body surface area) for 28 days before mating and to female rats for 15 days before mating through Day 7 of gestation.
-There was, however, an alteration of the estrous cycle in female rats administered 600 mg/kg/day.
+Reproduction studies have been performed using doses of TFV up to 14 times (in rats) and 19 times (in rabbits) the human dose, based on body surface area comparisons.
+The use of TFV was not associated with impaired fertility or harm to the fetus in these studies.
+There were also no effects on fertility, mating performance, or early embryonic development when TFV was administered (at a dose of 600 mg/kg per day; equivalent to 10 times the human dose based on body surface area) to male rats for 28 days before mating, and to female rats from 15 days before mating through Day 7 of gestation.
+However, an alteration of the estrous cycle in female rats was observed.1

-Chronic exposure of fetal monkeys to tenofovir at high doses (exposure equivalent to 25 times the area under the curve (AUC) achieved with therapeutic dosing in humans) resulted in lower fetal circulating insulin-like growth factor (IGF)-1, higher IGF binding protein-3 levels, and lower body weights.
-A slight reduction in fetal bone porosity was also observed.
-Effects on these parameters were observed within 2 months of maternal treatment.
+Fetal monkeys with chronic, high-level exposure to TFV that was equivalent to 25 times the area under the curve [AUC] achieved with therapeutic dosing in humans had lower fetal circulating insulin-like growth factor (IGF)-1, higher IGF binding protein-3 levels, and lower body weights than TFV-unexposed fetal monkeys.
+A slight reduction in fetal bone porosity was also observed in TFV-exposed fetal monkeys.
+These effects were observed within 2 months of maternal treatment.1

 Placental and Breast Milk Passage

-Intravenous administration of tenofovir to pregnant cynomolgus monkeys resulted in a fetal/maternal concentration of 17%, demonstrating that tenofovir crosses the placenta.1
+Intravenous administration of TFV to pregnant cynomolgus monkeys resulted in a fetal/maternal plasma ratio of 0.17, demonstrating that TFV crosses the placenta.2

 Human Studies in Pregnancy